sedatdalkiran/MultipleChoiceQuiz/readme.md

 # Multiple Choice Quiz App

-## Brief Description
-Brief description of what your project does and its features.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.